Seminars and Conferences

 The main theme of the workshop is modelling persistent processes, with potentially time-varying properties, and their applications to economics an finance.
 The workshop aims to bring together prominent researchers in the area to disseminate recent advances, exchange ideas and discuss future research directions in a collegial atmosphere.
 The workshop is sponsored by the Royal Economic Society and the Society for Nonlinear Dynamics and Econometrics.
-Further details will be made available in due course.
+View the programmeView the programme.

 International Workshop on Applied Economics of Education (IWAEE)

 Co-organised by our Department and by Università Magna Graecia (Catanzaro), the 8th IWAEE conference will continue the tradition of providing a forum for discussion of various topics in applied economics of education.
 More details will be available in due course.
 Participants will have the opportunity to submit their paper to a special issue of the journal Education Economics.